tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ## Enable broad participation through network literacy programs

+???

+Whow ones it?
+How do we make sure the people that build it today, are not the forever owners?

 --

 ### _Supportive of our city's commitment to the Cities for Digital Rights declaration_

+???

+Toronto join spearheaded by Amsterdam Barcelona

 ---

 <captioned-image img-file="img/tomesh-map.png"></captioned-image>

+???

+What we have planned

+Alining ourselves on some of the cities initiatives

 ---